-Sole Fitness for a long time were the “old school” elliptical of choice, but they have also jumped on the bandwagon and unleashed their own library of classes, with over 3,000 (and counting).
+Sole Fitness, for a long time, was the “old school” elliptical of choice, but they have also jumped on the bandwagon and unleashed their own library of classes, with over 3,000 workouts and counting.

 The production value isn’t the same as Peloton, but it has a lot of the same features that make Peloton’s classes so fun and addicting, including community leader boards, new classes, and lots of instructors and classes to choose from.

-The $20 a month for online classes is also cheaper than alternatives like Bowflex’s JRNY ($29.99 per month) but more expensive than NordicTrack’s iFiT ($180 per year).
+The $20 a month for online classes is also cheaper than alternatives like Bowflex’s JRNY ($29.99 per month) and NordicTrack’s iFiT ($29.99 per month).

-Although there is a lot to love about the E95, there are a couple of things that could use some improvement.
+Although there is a lot to love about the E95, there are a couple of things that you should consider before investing in one.

 Frequently Asked Questions — Sole Fitness E95 Ellipticals